westernfrog/podcastwe/posts/podcast-formats-and-styles.md

   - editor's pick
 ---

-<p class="text-md">There are various formats and styles of podcasts, including:
+<p className="text-md">There are various formats and styles of podcasts, including:
 </p>

 1. **Interview:** a conversational style with one or more hosts interviewing guests.